fiduswriter/wasm-pandoc/README.md

 ```

-`out` will either be a string (for text formats) or a blob for binary formats of the main output. `mediaFiles` will be a map of all additional dirs/files that pandoc has created during the process.
+`out` will either be a string (for text formats) or a Blob for binary formats of the main output. `mediaFiles` will be a map of all additional dirs/files that pandoc has created during the process.

 ## Acknowledgements